Lofelt/NiceVibrations/interfaces/ios/README.md

 - `cd "interfaces/ios/LofeltHaptics"`
 - `sh tests-run-on-device.sh "My iPhone"`

-Alternatively run the tests from the lofelt-sdk root
+Alternatively run the tests from the repository's root
 - Run `xcrun xctrace list devices` to get the name of your iPhone
 - `sh test-on-device.sh ios "My iPhone"`